pastor-methods/iigb-structure-spike/src/home/sectors/automotive/us/1 The automotive sector in Great Britain.md

 ---
 title: The automotive sector in Great Britain
-image: creative-bg.jpg
+image: automotive-sector-hero.jpg
-thumbnail: creative.jpg
+thumbnail: automotive-sector-thumb.jpg
 heroVideo: heroVideoPath
-heroImage: heroImagePath
+heroImage: automotive-sector-hero.jpg
 fullVideo: fullVideoPath
 indexTemplate: sector-page-us.html
 intro: The UK’s automotive industry is the fastest growing in Europe thanks to an increasing demand for UK components, transformational research and development programmes and a supportive business environment.